The Bay-Tree Maiden: The Greek myth of Daphne

+Other parallels

 Moses Gaster and B. Heller cited the Romanian tale Fata din Dafin as a parallel to the story of prophet Isaiah hiding inside of a cedar-tree.
 The hamadryads of Greek mythology (dryads who live in trees) were also listed as another parallel.

 Fundescu associated the name "Sanda Lucsandra" with Cassandra, princess of Troy.
 According to him, "Lucsandra" may be connected to Leuctra, a region in Laconia where Pausanias described that Cassandra was known as "Alexandra".